Skip to content

 What to Do If Grass Seed Doesn’t Grow

 Imagine this.
-You purchase grass, and you are over the moon that you will have the lawn of your dreams.
-You prepare the yard, plant the grass and after waiting for a week, nothing.
+You purchase grass and are over the moon that you will have the lawn of your dreams.
+You prepare the yard and plant the grass, and nothing comes out after waiting for a week.

 You think the problem might be because you aren’t watering the lawn, so you water the grass seed 3-4 times a day and after a week, nothing!

-If you are in such a predicament, you should know that you are inches away from getting your grass to grow on your yard.
+If you are in such a predicament, you should know you are inches away from getting your grass to grow in your yard.
 You only need to change your tactics.
 To help you out, here is what to do if grass seed doesn’t grow:

 Check the grass seed type.

-Did you know that different grass varieties do well in different areas of the country?
+Did you know that different grass varieties do well in other areas of the country?

 Best grass seed for the northern states

-If you live in New York, Ohio, Minnesota, Indiana, Wisconsin and other northern states, you should go for cool-season grass.
-This is the grass that thrives in late spring and early fall and does well at temperatures between 60 and 75 degrees Fahrenheit.
+You should go for cool-season grass if you live in New York, Ohio, Minnesota, Indiana, Wisconsin, and other northern states.
+This grass thrives in late spring and early fall and does well at temperatures between 60 and 75 degrees Fahrenheit.

 Some of the best cold-season grass varieties you should go for are: